exercism/ruby/exercises/practice/kindergarten-garden/.docs/instructions.append.md

 # Instructions append

-In this exercise you're going to be using a concept called dynamic programming. https://en.wikipedia.org/wiki/Dynamic_programming
+The exercise requires you to write a class that provides a single method for each child in the kindergarten, respectively.
+You can make your work easier and less repetitive if, instead of manually defining 12 different methods, you use a bit of metaprogramming.
-Your solution could use the class method `#define_singleton_method` or the combination of `#method_missing` and `#respond_to_missing`.
+Your solution could use the method `#define_method` (or `#define_singleton_method`), or alternatively a combination of `#method_missing` and `#respond_to_missing?`.